Graceanna Lewis: Death and legacy

-Graceanna Lewis spent the final decades of her life in her hometown of Media, PA with her nephew, artist Charles Lewis Fussell.
-She died there on February 25, 1912, at the age of 90, following a stroke, and was interred at the Providence Friends Meetinghouse Burying Grounds.
+Lewis spent the final decades of her life in her hometown of Media, Pennsylvania, with her nephew, artist Charles Lewis Fussell.
+She died there on February 25, 1912, at the age of 90, following a stroke, and was interred at the Providence Friends Meetinghouse Burying Grounds in Media.

 Lewis's papers are part of the Lewis-Fussell Family Papers collection at Swarthmore College in Swarthmore, Pennsylvania.
 Included in this archival holding are Lewis's papers and drawings relating to the natural sciences, as well as an unpublished manuscript of a memoir of the Underground Railroad.

+In 2014, a Commonwealth of Pennsylvania roadside historical marker honoring Lewis was erected in East Pikeland Township at 2123 Kimberton Road, Phoenixville, near the site of her family's farm.